yuchiaol/polar_climate_change_2021_2022/_build/html/_sources/docs/permafrost.md

 - Ecosystem
 - Sea level

-## Biological And Human ctivities and Permafrost
+## Biological and Human Activities and Permafrost

 ## Permafrost and Carbon Cycle